eclipse-thingweb/infrastructure/README.md

-# infrastructure
+# Infrastructure

-Main infrastructure configuration of the server to manage the deployment of vserver.
+Main infrastructure configuration of the server to manage the deployment of server.

+For the list of open ports, see [ports.md](./ports.md)